A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Abstract

 \section{Abstract}

 Teleoperation is a valuable tool for robotic manipulators in highly unstructured environments.
 However, finding an intuitive mapping between a human hand and a non-anthropomorphic robot hand can be difficult, due to the hands' dissimilar kinematics.
 In this paper, we seek to create a mapping between the human hand and a fully actuated, non-anthropomorphic robot hand that is intuitive enough to enable effective real-time teleoperation, even for novice users.
 To accomplish this, we propose a low-dimensional teleoperation subspace which can be used as an intermediary for mapping between hand pose spaces.
 We present two different methods to define the teleoperation subspace: an empirical definition, which requires a person to define hand motions in an intuitive, hand-specific way, and an algorithmic definition, which is kinematically independent, and uses objects to define the subspace.
 We use each of these definitions to create a teleoperation mapping for different hands.
-We validate both the empirical and algorithmic mappings with teleoperation experiments controlled by novices and performed on two kinematically distinct hands.
-The experiments show that the proposed subspace is relevant to teleoperation, intuitive enough to enable control by novices, and can generalize to non-anthropomorphic hands with different kinematic configurations.
+4-10{One of the main contributions of this paper is the validation of both the empirical and algorithmic mappings with teleoperation experiments} controlled by 2-4{ten} novices and performed on two kinematically distinct hands.
+The experiments show that the proposed subspace is relevant to teleoperation, intuitive enough to enable control by novices, and can generalize to non-anthropomorphic hands with different kinematics.